Developing Solutions That Benefit the Social Sector

 In challenges held over the past year in Delaware, London, Mumbai, New York and Ohio – dozens of socially-focused organizations have benefitted from the students’ creativity and technical skills.

-Many students agree that the Code for Good Hackathon is “the best coding event I have attended” and that they love the “intense atmosphere of rapid development and the enthusiasm that radiated from everyone.”
+Many students agree that the Code for Good is “the best coding event I have attended” and that they love the “intense atmosphere of rapid development and the enthusiasm that radiated from everyone.”

 2014 Series Kicks Off in India